 The Wassamasaw Tribe is a Native American community, which is located near present-day Carnes Crossroads between the major towns of Summerville, Moncks Corner and Goose Creek.
 The Wassamasaw Tribe of Varnertown Indians are descendants from the original Etiwan, Edisto, Catawba, Cherokee, and other Settlement Indians, and is located approximately 30 miles northwest of Charleston, South Carolina.

-The Varnertown Indian community was formed from 2 distinct groups who settled together for protection and preservation.
-One of these groups was a settlement tribe that formed along the Cherokee trading path.
-The other was the Etiwan tribe, who was granted land and moved into the Wassamassaw Swamp after the Yamasee War.
+The Varnertown Indian community was formed from 2 distinct Native groups who settled together for protection and preservation.
+These groups were: a settlement tribe that formed along the Cherokee trading path, consisting of Catawba, Cherokee, and Edisto Indians; and the Etiwan Tribe, who were granted land and moved into the Wassamassaw Swamp after the Yamasee War in 1724

 In 1715, a war broke out between the Yamasee with a handful of other natives and the colonial English government in South Carolina.
 Initially during the beginning of the war, the Etiwan sided with the English of South Carolina.
 Due to anti-Indian sentiments among the colonists during the first half of the war, the colonial relationship with the Etiwan shattered.
 Due to these frayed relationships, later that year the Etiwan switched sides and joined the Yamasee as they fought against the South Carolinians.

 Because of the multitude of tribes who were involved in the war, and the large area where fighting took place, there was no definitive end to the conflict.
 Much of the large battles were over in the first few months.
 Peace treaties were established such as the Cherokee alliance of early 1716 and the various peace treaties with various Creek and other Muskogean peoples in 1717.